 Honestly, I thought I was going to go in to dermatology!
 I’ve always had a fascination with skin care and skin cancers, and I thought this was going to be the perfect field for me.
 But once I started school, I realized I was in love with all of medicine and I didn’t want to specialize so narrowly.
 I wanted to be able to practice generally, using as much as my knowledge I worked so hard to gain for as long as possible.

 Do you have any contract negotiation musts?

 Make sure you have a good amount of CME money and money for any licensing/professional memberships.
+If you can, try and make those two things separate – because licensing can really eat up CME money.
 I also worked hard to find a job that included PTO (something less common in the ED).
 Lastly, make sure that if you’ll be getting a productivity bonus that you fully understand what is included in that bonus.

 How did you know your position was the right fit for you?